tobyweston/blog/source/_posts/2012-09-14-diff-excel-with-java-and-hamcrest.md

 	Expected: is <999.99D>
 		 but: cell at "E2" contained <1999.99D> expected <999.99D>

 It matches on type and content of the cell.
 So the string cell `"999.99"` is different than the numeric cell `999.99`.
+It doesn't yet match against styling (things like borders or background colours).

 The project is open source.
 As always, I'd love to hear how you get on using it.
-Check out the leave me a comment if you like it.
+Check it out the leave me a comment if you like it.
 Issues are tracked on the [project site](http://github.com/tobyweston/simple-excel/issues).